HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems

 subject to a constraint on $\Vert\mathbf{x}\Vert$.
 Problem \eqref{eq:AoALSsurrogate} is a \ac{qcqp}.
 To obtain a solution with low complexity, we introduce an auxiliary mixing matrix $\bm{\Omega} \in \mathbb{C}^{L\times L}$, which makes the problem become bilinear.
 Specifically, we express \eqref{eq:AoALSsurrogate} as

 which can be solved for $\widetilde{\mathbf{x}}$ and $\bm{\Omega}$ in an alternating fashion.
 At iteration $t$, given $\bm{\Omega}^{(t)}$, $\widetilde{\mathbf{x}}^{(t)}$ is found by solving a row-wise \ac{ls} problem: let $\mathbf b_{m}^\mathsf{T}$ denote the $m$-th row of $\mathbf B(\bm\theta)$ and $\mathbf b^{\mathsf{T}}_{\Omega,m}$ the $m$-th row of $\mathbf B(\overline{\bm\theta})\bm{\Omega}^{(t)}$, the update is $x_m^{(t)} = \lambda (\mathbf b^{\mathsf{T}}_{\Omega,m}\,\mathbf b_{m}^*) / \Vert \mathbf b_{m}^{}\Vert^2 $, where $\lambda >0$ ensures the power constraint.
 Given $\widetilde{\mathbf{x}}^{(t)}$, we solve \eqref{eq:AoALSsurrogate2} for $\bm{\Omega}$ as $\bm{\Omega}^{(t+1)} = \big(\mathbf B^{\mathsf{H}}(\overline{\bm\theta})\mathbf B(\overline{\bm\theta})\big)^{-1}\mathbf B^{\mathsf{H}}(\overline{\bm\theta})\operatorname{diag}(\widetilde{\mathbf{x}}^{(t)})\mathbf B(\bm\theta)$.
-The entire procedure can be initialized by $\bm{\Omega}^{(0)}=\mathbf{I}_{L}^{}$.} {Although global optimality is not guaranteed, the iterations provide effective approximate spoofing with low complexity~\cite{ao-ref}.
+The entire procedure can be initialized by $\bm{\Omega}^{(0)}=\mathbf{I}_{L}^{}$.} \black{Although global optimality is not guaranteed, the iterations provide effective approximate spoofing with low complexity~\cite{ao-ref}.

 Fig.~\ref{fig:aoa_blind} gives an illustrative example of \ac{aoa} spoofing for $L=2$, using an \ac{mf}-based estimation of the channel parameters.
 We observe that the angles can be spoofed, though we have no control over the relative path amplitudes.
-We also want to highlight that after ten iterations of the proposed method (black dashed line), the spoofing performance does not improve with respect to the first one.}
+We also want to highlight that, after ten iterations of the proposed method (black dashed line), the spoofing performance does not improve compared to the first iteration.}